Trolls in Middle-earth: Film

 Trolls are replaced by "Groans" in Gene Deitch's 1967 animated short film adaptation of The Hobbit.

 In Rankin/Bass's animated 1977 adaptation of The Hobbit, the trolls were voiced by Paul Frees, Jack DeLeon, and Don Messick, who all also voiced other characters.

 Ralph Bakshi's 1978 animated version of The Lord of the Rings follows the book faithfully in its depiction of the encounter with the cave troll in the Chamber, though the cave troll's foot has toes.
 Glenn Gaslin, reviewing the film on Slate, describes a clip from the film as "of ravenous trolls, [which] does no justice to Tolkien's darker elements".

 Trolls appear in Peter Jackson's The Lord of the Rings film trilogy.
 In The Fellowship of the Ring, Bilbo Baggins recounts his altercation with the three stone-trolls and later on, the four hobbits and Aragorn are shown resting in the shelter of the petrified trolls.
 The location used was Piopio, Waitomo District, in New Zealand.
 In the mines of Moria, a single cave troll, animated in software, is among the attackers and is depicted with two toes.

 In The Return of the King, trolls fight in the Battle of the Pelennor Fields, and Aragorn fights an armoured troll in the Battle of the Morannon, a departure from the book; Jackson had at one stage intended Aragorn to fight the Dark Lord Sauron in person, but "wisely" reduced this to combat with a troll.

 In The Hobbit: An Unexpected Journey the three stone trolls appear as in Tolkien's book.
-The trolls are portrayed through voice and motion capture.
-Bert is performed by Mark Hadlow, Tom is performed by William Kircher, and William is performed by Peter Hambleton.
+The trolls are portrayed through voice and motion capture with Bert performed by Mark Hadlow, Tom is performed by William Kircher, and William is performed by Peter Hambleton.

 In The Hobbit: The Battle of the Five Armies, trolls appear in Azog's army as shock troops.
 Some of the trolls have catapults mounted on their backs while others have bladed shields and other strange weaponry, such as one troll who had flails sutured to its limbs.
 Behind the scenes, Peter Jackson's design team added trolls to the orc army, saying that they were a "natural extension of the orcs' forces".

+Television

+The trolls appear in the Amazon Studios series The Lord of the Rings: The Rings of Power.
+The first episode of season one featured a snow-troll that attacked Galadriel's group at the abandoned fortress at Forodwaith.
+She was able to slay the snow-troll.
+Season two features a hill-troll named Damrod (voiced by Benjamin Walker in "The Eagle and the Sceptre", Jason Smith in "Doomed to Die") who allies with Adar's forces.
+Damrod is described by Adar to be the "Eater of Dragon Bones" and "Slayer of the Stone Giants".
+After bringing back the head of an orc messenger sent to persuade him to ally with Adar, Damrod asks "Where is Sauron"?